Classical Guitarist Hao Yang at the Salida Aspen Concerts Summer Series

 The cherished summer tradition, presented in partnership with the Aspen Music Festival and School, brings world-class musicians to Salida for six Saturday evening performances running weekly from July 11 through Aug.
-15. Concerts are held at the Salida High School auditorium.
-Regular admission is $30 per concert, with free admission for all K–12 students.
-An adult accompanying a K–12 student receives half-price admission.
+15.

 Aug.
 8: Steven Spooner, a new faculty member at Aspen Music Festival and School.
 Spooner’s uniquely compelling performances have been hailed worldwide.
 He has released more than 45 recordings, including a monumental 10-volume Liszt survey.
 At times he daringly reinvents the solo recital, allowing audiences to vote on the spot for one of five programs he has prepared.